amlanmahapatra02/LumosEngine/README.md

-# LumosEngine
+# Lumos Engine
 ### *An Opengl based Renderer*

 ***

 <ins>**Description:**</ins>

-Sasta-Engine is an early-stage x64 graphics engine, Right now, this engine has been developed for the **Windows OS only**, with
+Lumos Engine is an early-stage x64 graphics engine, Right now, this engine has been developed for the **Windows OS only**, with
 **Visual Studio 2019** as the only developement environment

 ***